rosol-India/rosol-india/_posts/2016-05-20-super-long-article.md

 ---
 layout: post
-title: >-
-  Some articles are just so long they deserve a really long title to see if things will break well
-published: true
----
----
-layout: post
 title: "ROSOL ENERGY the new solar Company"
 title: >-
   Some articles are just so long they deserve a really long title to see if